For Carmakers, What Children Want Counts

 GLINTON: Why do you like them?

-Mr. ERIC CARLSON (Volkswagen): It's about design.
+ERIC CARLSON: It's about design.
 It's about branding.
 It's about looking good on the street.

 GLINTON: Eric Carlson is head of group marketing for Volkswagen.